Hong Kong in 3 days

 Great fit if you want

-- Iconic skyline views
+- A first visit with iconic skyline views

 Not ideal if you want

-- A packed schedule of only shopping
+- A packed shopping-only schedule

-- Beach-focused time
+- Extensive beach time

 - Budget backpacker style